versatus/versatus-burd/README.md

 - **Follow**: Users can follow other accounts, subscribing to their updates.
 - **User Management**: Users can create a profile with a username, handle, and profile picture.
 - **Tweet Management**: Users can delete their tweets.

-## Getting Started

-### Prerequisites

-Ensure you have Node.js installed on your machine.
-This project requires Node.js 12.x or newer.

-### Installation

-1. Clone the repository and navigate into the project directory.
-2. Install the dependencies.
-3. Start the project.

 ## Usage